 Mandatory Minimum Sentence and Parole Info

-Second-degree murder also carries a mandatory minimum sentence of life imprisonment with parole eligibility after ten years.
+When it comes to 2nd degree murders, they carries a mandatory minimum sentence of life imprisonment with parole eligibility after ten years.

 3rd-Degree Murder / Manslaughter

-Thrid-degree murder, also known as manslaughter, is a homicide committed without intent to kill though they may have intended to cause harm.
+Third-degree murders, also known as manslaughter, is a homicide committed without intent to kill though they may have intended to cause harm.
 Categories of manslaughter include when a person commits a crime that unintentionally results in another person’s death or when the death results from criminal negligence.
 An example is if a person fires a gun carelessly and unintentionally hits a bystander.

 How is this Proved?